alandra-v/portfolio/README.md

 3. **Install PHP** with homebrew
    Check if you already have homebrew in the command line with the command: `brew`

-   If you don't already have homebrew you can find step by step instructions here: [https://mac.install.guide/homebrew/3.html](https://mac.install.guide/homebrew/3.html)
+   If you don't already have homebrew you can find step-by-step instructions here: [https://mac.install.guide/homebrew/3.html](https://mac.install.guide/homebrew/3.html)

    Test if Homebrew was successfully installed in the command line with the command: `brew help`